 Therefore, our work in Africa is focused on perfecting and exporting the best examples of community-led conservation across the continent’s vast shared lands and waters.
 These examples are ones that provide tangible benefits to people.
 Conservation has to pay to be successful.

 Something that makes good business sense should be replicated.
 That principle applies to our work in Africa.
-Based on successful models and The Nature Conservancy’s 60 years of global conservation success, we have launched demonstration projects in northern Kenya, northern and western Tanzania, western Zambia, coastal Mozambique and northern Namibia.
+Based on successful models and The Nature Conservancy’s 60 years of global conservation success, we have launched demonstration projects in northern Kenya, northern and western Tanzania, western Zambia, northern Namibia, Gabon and the West Indian Ocean.

 Through these projects, we can protect more than 37 million acres of land, freshwater and marine habitat by building local institutions and cultivating a culture of conservation.